Ninimma

 Nippur was Ninimma's main cult center, though she is also known from documents from other cities, such as Adab and Uruk.
-In known sources, she appears alongside deities such as Nisaba, who like her was associated with scribes, or other members of Enlil's court, such as Shuzianna and Ninkasi.
+In various sources, she appears alongside deities such as Nisaba, who like her was associated with scribes, or other members of Enlil's court, such as Shuzianna and Ninkasi.
 She is sparsely attested in literary texts, with only two hymns dedicated to her presently known.
 She also appears in the myth Enki and Ninmah and in a variant of Enki and Ninhursag.